-CO_2 emissions from both power and fuel are measured at our plants, with targets to reduce energy consumption and CO_2 emissions.
+CO2 emissions from both power and fuel are measured at our plants, with targets to reduce energy consumption and CO2 emissions.
 Methods include waste heat recovery, VFD for variable load motors/pumps/air conditioners, power-saving lighting, auto-timers at offices and eco oven for blowers.

-SPVB applies some new technology to reduce CO2 emission such as:
+SPVB applied some new technologies to reduce CO2 emission such as:

-- -Apply Biomass boiler outsource replace for boiler using DO at Can Tho Plant (had done 2018Y). in 2019, it is continued for Quang Nam Plant - -Apply Solar project at Bac Ninh Plant (had done in 2015), and Dong Nai Plant will be done in 2019. - -Many small projects to improve operation/system to save energy such as: VFD applied, heat recovery for all pipe/equipment .
+Apply Biomass boiler outsource replace for boiler using DO at Can Tho Plant (2018), Hoc Mon plant (2019).
+In 2020, it is continued for Quang Nam Plant

+Apply Solar project at Bac Ninh Plant (2015), and Dong Nai Plant will be done in 2020 (1 MWH), will continue extend to 4 MWH at Dong Nai Plant, 3 MWH for Quang Nam Plant, 3 MWH for Bac Ninh Plant,

+Many small projects to improve operation/system to save energy such as: VFD applied, heat recovery for all pipe/equipment.

+Conduct GHG reduction audit in 2020 to find the opportunity to reduce CO2 emission.
+Target reduce 25% CO2 emission amount from 2015 to 2030 (absolution).
+Build up the system to tracking CO2e.